 – A cover letter explaining your interest and suitability for the position.

-– At least two references of previous employers.
+– At least two references from previous employers.

 The Princeton Festival affords opportunities for aspiring musicians, stage technicians and arts administrators to work in any number of departments.
 Interns hone their skills and develop an understanding of their craft by assisting experienced professionals in areas of music, wardrobe, stage technicians, marketing, and administration.
 To apply for an internship with The Festival, please write to [email protected] with your resumé and a statement of your interests and goals.
 Weekly stipend.

 “The experience of working for an employer in this kind of a close-knit organization just can’t be replicated elsewhere.
 My job taught me about coordination and responsibility in ways much more direct and immediate than just sitting in a classroom.”